KhosroBahrami/ImageFiltering_OpenCL/README.md

 # Image Filtering using OpenCL

-This is the implementation of 4 image filters, including Box Filter, Gaussian Filter, Laplacian Filter and Sharpenning Filter using OpenCL and C++.
+This is the implementation of 4 image filters, including Box Filter, Gaussian Filter, Laplacian Filter and Sharpenning Filter using OpenCL on GPU.
+I also implemented these filters using C++ and OpenCV to measure the speed up taht can be achieved using GPU over CPU.
+The follwing table show the results.
+It can be seen from the results that on average we can get 3.3 faster processing on GPU.
+The experiments have been done on GTX970.

 | Filtering Method  |  Speed on CPU (ms) | Speen on GPU (ms) | Image Resolution |